-OVERVIEW: The Toyota USA Foundation, the philanthropic arm of the ubiquitous car manufacturer, is solely dedicated to supporting STEM education, mainly through large K-12 projects.
-The foundation typically supports nonprofits working on a citywide, regional or national scale, focusing on STEM curriculum development, student engagement, and teacher training.
+OVERVIEW: The Toyota USA Foundation, the philanthropic arm of the ubiquitous car manufacturer, only supports STEM education, mainly through large K-12 projects.
+The foundation typically funds nonprofits that work on a citywide, regional, or national scale, and focus on STEM curriculum development, student engagement, and teacher training.

-IP TAKE: The foundation likes to see work with an environmental bent.
-If your science education program is locally focused, school-based there might be more opportunities for you directly from the corporation - including an international environmental science trip for individual teachers.
+IP TAKE: The foundation prioritizes work with an environmental focus.
+Grantseekers whose science education program is locally focused and school-based might be find more opportunities directly from the corporation, for example an international environmental science trip for individual teachers.

-If your science education work has an environmental bent, so much the better, as Toyota (similar to other businesses working in the manufacturing industry) likes to support environmental conservation and natural resources whenever possible.
+Consequently, grantseekers should ensure their request for funding is incisive and compelling and that they will be able to continue with their program beyond Toyota’s single year of support.
+Indeed, if grantseekers’ science education work has an environmental bent, so much the better, as Toyota (similar to other businesses working in the manufacturing industry) prefers to support environmental conservation and natural resources whenever possible.

-To get the ball rolling, start with an online application (essentially an LOI) providing a "brief snapshot of the program."
-You can submit year-round, but the decision makers convene twice a year, in March and September.
+To apply, complete an online application (essentially an LOI) providing a "brief snapshot of the program."
+Toyota accepts submissions year-round but decisions are made twice a year, in March and September.
 Grants are awarded in the spring of every year.
-The foundation also emphasizes that it does not provide specific deadlines "as they depend on the volume of applications received," so you should "apply early on in the cycle to ensure you application is considered for that particular period."
+The foundation also emphasizes that it does not provide specific deadlines "as they depend on the volume of applications received," so grantseekers should "apply early on in the cycle to ensure you application is considered for that particular period."

-In addition to the Toyota USA Foundation, the car behemoth gives to science education through its corporate side’s Community Outreach coffers, specifically in communities where it has significant manufacturing activities.
+In addition to the Toyota USA Foundation, the auto company gives to science education through its corporate side’s Community Outreach initiatives, specifically in communities where it has a significant manufacturing presence.
 These include cities and regions in Alabama, California, Illinois, Indiana, Kentucky, Michigan, Mississippi, New York, Ohio, Texas, Washington, D.C., and West Virginia.

-STEM education is still a focus in Toyota’s Community Outreach, but more general K-12 education is supported as well.
-The foundation awards grants to support arts projects in addition to those related STEM out of this program.
-These funds typically support more localized community work, both for K-12 education nonprofits and schools.
-Some states and regions have hard deadlines; others are ongoing opportunities.
-Check out your location for details.
+Toyota’s Community Outreach prioritizes STEM education, but supports more general K-12 education as well.
+Through this program, Toyota awards grants to fund arts projects in addition to those related to STEM.
+These funds typically support more localized community work, both for K-12 education nonprofits and for schools.
+Some states and regions have hard deadlines, others are ongoing opportunities.
+Check locations for details.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)